Do your kids have the munchies? Here are some healthier low sugar recipes to make for your child’s snack time!

 3. Blend the fermented kefir milk with the other ingredients until smooth (taste for sweetness – it should be a little sweeter than normal as sweetness is reduced by freezing).

 4. Eat immediately for very soft serve ice cream or place mixture in pre-chilled container in freezer for a few hours and then re-blend to soften ice crystals and serve.
-These work great as ice pops too.
+These work great as ice pops too or style as a smoothie bowl with lots of fresh fruit toppings (as pictured).

 Cashews make a delicious snack – they are so moreish though that you’ll have to watch out for third and fourth helpings!
 Cashews are rich in vitamin E and a good source of minerals, particularly magnesium and zinc.
 Cashews are high in fat, but rank highly for their healthy unsaturated fats.